christine-lepird/christine-lepird.github.io/blog.md

 # 2024

+## November
+November was a busy month for me!
+On the 7th, I successfully defended my PhD thesis.
+I have some minor revisions to make, but you can see the current version <a href="/Lepird_Thesis_Oct2024.pdf" target="_blank">here </a>.

+Two weeks later, I gave birth to my second baby!
+I'm spending the rest of 2024 on maternity leave but will be back in the office in 2025.
+Some things I'm excited to do: publish my international instances of local news hijacking paper, finish a paper with a colleague on URL backlinks to pink slime sites discussing news diversity, and publish a paper analyzing all of the ads pink slime sites have purchased on Meta platforms since 2018.

+### October
+My paper, "Non-credibility scores: Relative ranking of news sites shared on social media to identify new pink slime sites" was published in First MOnday!
+You can read the paper [here](https://firstmonday.org/ojs/index.php/fm/article/view/13544)!

 ### September
 I'll be presenting my paper "Local News Hijacking: A Review of International Instances" at the IDeaS conference September 18-20 at Carnegie Mellon University.
 I'll also be in attendance of the SBP-BRiMS 2024 conference presenting a poster titled "Comparing Social-cyber Maneuvers Across Platforms and News Types During the 2022 U.S. Midterm Election."